Term Life

 How to Choose the Right Life Insurance Policy

-• Your financial goals – ask yourself why you need life insurance, and what type of coverage best meets your needs.
-If you are married with children, your primary goal may be to replace lost income in the event of death.
+• Your financial goals, ask yourself why you need life insurance and what type of coverage best meets those needs.
+If you are married with children, the primary goal is likely replacing lost income.
 If you are single, you may want to cover funeral expenses or leave an inheritance to a loved one.
 Tools offered by companies like Policygenius can help you estimate the right coverage amount based on your income, debts, and dependents.

-• Your budget – consider how much you can afford to spend each month on life insurance premiums, and how much coverage you need.
-Make sure you don’t overspend but also make sure you get enough coverage.
+• Your budget, consider how much you can afford each month on premiums and how much coverage that buys.
 A general guideline from financial planners is to carry coverage equal to 10–12 times your annual income.

-• Your age and health – generally, the younger you are when you buy life insurance, the lower the premiums will be.
-Keep in mind that if you have pre-existing health conditions, it could affect the premium rate as well.
-Insurers use a process called underwriting — which may include reviewing your medical history, prescription records, and even your driving record — to determine your risk class and premium.
-Your FICO Score is not typically used in life insurance underwriting, but your credit-based insurance score may factor in with some carriers in certain states.
+• Your age and health, generally, the younger you are when you buy life insurance, the lower the premiums will be.
+Pre-existing health conditions can affect the premium rate.
+Insurers assess risk through a process called underwriting, which may include reviewing your medical history, prescription records, and even your driving record.
+Your FICO Score is not typically used in life insurance underwriting, but a credit-based insurance score may factor in with some carriers in certain states.

-• The length of the policy – do you want a permanent life insurance policy or a term policy?
-Permanent policies last until death and provide a cash value that can be accessed during the policyholder’s lifetime, while term policies have a set time frame with no cash value or death benefit.
+• The length of the policy, do you want permanent coverage or a term policy?
+Permanent policies last until death and provide a cash value accessible during the policyholder’s lifetime.
+Term policies have a set time frame with no cash value or death benefit once the term ends.

-• Insurance provider – before making a decision, take time to research different life insurance providers and compare quotes from multiple companies.
-Consider the reputation of the company, customer service, and any additional benefits or discounts offered.
+• Insurance provider, take time to research different life insurance providers and compare quotes from multiple companies.
+Look at the company’s reputation, customer service record, and any additional benefits or discounts offered.
 You can check complaint ratios for any licensed insurer through the NAIC’s Consumer Insurance Search tool.
-State insurance departments — overseen at the federal level in part through coordination with the Federal Insurance Office (FIO) at the U.S. Department of the Treasury — also publish consumer complaint data.
+State insurance departments, overseen at the federal level in part through coordination with the Federal Insurance Office (FIO) at the U.S. Department of the Treasury, also publish consumer complaint data.

 Do You Need Life Insurance?

-Making the right decision about life insurance can be complicated and time-consuming, so it’s important to do your due diligence.
-With careful consideration of your financial goals, budget, age and health, type of policy, and insurance provider, you can find the right life insurance policy for your needs.
+Making the right decision about life insurance takes careful consideration of your financial goals, budget, age and health, type of policy, and insurance provider.
 Whether you choose to work with an independent broker, use an online marketplace like Policygenius, or go directly through a carrier, comparing multiple options is always the best first step.
-As of May 1, 2026, the life insurance market remains highly competitive, which means consumers have more options — and more leverage — than ever before.
+The life insurance market remains highly competitive, which means consumers have more choices than in previous decades, though more choices also means more room to buy the wrong product if you skip the research.